For Students and Parents

 More information is available in the enrollment medical forms.

-Admitted International Students will be sent the I-20 Certificate and a Letter of Invitation
+- Admitted International Students will be sent the I-20 Certificate.
+Your Letter of Invitation is your Meadowmount acceptance email.

-After receipt of your I-20, call the American Consulate to make an appointment to apply for your visa.
+- After receipt of your I-20, you will need to pay the SEVIS Fee online for your M-1 visa, and call the American Consulate to make an appointment to apply for your visa.

 Canadian Students:

 Canadian Students do not need a Visa.
-You do need the I-20 and letter of Invitation to present at the border along with other information that is required. (see below).
-You will need to pay the SEVIS Fee online for your M-1 visa.
+You will need the I-20 and Letter of Invitation to present at the border along with proof of the SEVIS fee payment.
+You will need to pay the SEVIS fee prior to entry in the U.S. To pay the fee click here.

-Adirondacks climate is highly variable.
-Summer weather here ranges from cool and very wet to hot and sunny.
-Bowhair is extremely sensitive to humidity changes and will stretch or tighten dramatically as it moves from one clime to another.
-We strongly advise students to get bows rehaired for high humidity just prior to your arrival.
+The Adirondacks is a high humidity environment.
+Bowhair is extremely sensitive to humidity changes and will stretch or tighten dramatically as it moves from one climate to another.
 Bowhairs behave differently to the environment, and on occasion need to be redone within a few days of arrival to the Adirondacks.
+It is recommended that students have their bows rehaired for high humidity prior to arrival.

 CONCERTS